 - Payment invoicing and weekly payment processing.

 Many people take Uber as a reference while thinking about making a ride-sharing app.
-However, such kind of mobile app doesn’t necessary need to have all features in order to succeed.
+However, such kind of mobile app doesn’t necessarily need to have all features in order to succeed.
 Moreover, the cost of making an app may be reduced by simply excluding secondary features.
 The next generation of such applications is in-car app.

 Here’s the list of features that can be excluded without affecting the performance and overall usability of the Uber-like app.